swissmanu/mse-thesis/content/content.md

 ### Community Reception

 At the day of release, I announced the extension via its own Twitter account [\@rxjsdebugging](https://twitter.com/rxjsdebugging).
 Up until the 30th of December 2021, the tweet got a total of more than 77k impressions ([Appendix @sec:release-tweet-stats]).
-Further, the extension was downloaded 954 times ([Appendix @sec:marketplace]), and counted 51 unique users ([Appendices @sec:analytics; Appendices @sec:analytics-dashboard]).
+Further, the extension was downloaded 954 times ([Appendix @sec:marketplace]), and counted 51 unique users based on collected analytics data (see [Appendices @sec:analytics; Appendices @sec:analytics-dashboard] for more details).
 The extension was featured in a live Twitch stream by [\@webdave_de](https://twitter.com/webdave_de), a Google Developer Export specialized on Angular^[The recording of the stream is unavailable at this time, unfortunately.].

 - Again: Verification that this is a problem